BaaSid (BAAS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BaaSid Historical Price

-According to the latest data gathered on BaaSid live price page, the current price of BaaSid is 0.00043855USD.
-The circulating supply of BaaSid(BAAS) is 7.40B BAAS , giving it a market capitalization of $3.25M.
+According to the latest data gathered on BaaSid live price page, the current price of BaaSid is 0USD.
+The circulating supply of BaaSid(BAAS) is 7.40B BAAS , giving it a market capitalization of $3.40M.

 The BaaSid Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BAAS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.